Check Gandi's domain name price list and see all available domain endings to find the best price:

 Available for anyone to acquire, new “open” domain name extensions may be used to fulfill a great variety of purposes.
 For example, many of them feature non-Latin alphabet characters such as Arabic, Chinese, Hebrew, Sanskrit, and Thai.
 These new extensions help rendering the web more accessible to non-English speaking communities.

 New geographic domain name extensions, referring to precise areas of the world instead of just countries, have also been added.
-Those who wish to include a location, a city or a region to their domain name can now acquire extensions such as “.paris”, “.corsica”, “.alsace”, or “.nyc”, among many others.
+Those who wish to include a location, a city or a region in their domain name can now acquire extensions such as “.paris”, “.corsica”, “.alsace”, or “.nyc”, among many others.

 Generic extensions are meant to be used by those who wish for their domain name to portray their website’s contents more accurately.
 This will help users identify your website’s purpose at a glance.
 As an example, a website focusing on viral news could greatly benefit from the domain extension “.buzz”.